TifGo/GSoC-Mixxx---Keymapping-GUI/README.md

 ### Keyboard shortcut
 * making a keyboard key with single key or keyboard combination key
-* making a eazy step for user with friendly GUI work live with this app
+* making a eazy keymaping for user with friendly GUI work live
+* making user to save they new keyboard preset